Alabama Crimson Tide: Athletic academics

 Alabama has student-athletes who have excelled in the classroom as well as on the field.
 The University of Alabama is eighth in the nation for the number of Academic-All Americans since 2000 from all universities in the United States.
 Among Division I BCS schools in the southeastern U.S., the University of Alabama is at the top of the list with the greatest number of Academic All-Americans since 2000.

 Each of the University of Alabama's 21 varsity athletic teams scored significantly above the national standard of 925 in the NCAA's Academic Progress Rate (APR) of 2012.
 14 Crimson Tide teams achieved scores equal to or above the national Division I average for the particular sport, and two teams achieved "perfect" APR scores, which placed them in the highest percentile in the nation.

 In popular media

-The hit song Deacon Blues, by Steely Dan, says "They call Alabama the Crimson Tide... call me Deacon Blues".
+The chorus of the 1978 hit song "Deacon Blues", by Steely Dan, ends with: "They call Alabama the Crimson Tide... call me Deacon Blues".
 "Deacon Blues" itself is a football reference, having originally been Deacon Jones but was renamed to avoid legal troubles.

-The movie Crimson Tide depicts a mutiny on a submarine, USS Alabama.
+The 1995 movie Crimson Tide depicts a mutiny on a submarine, USS Alabama.